Conal84/Portfolio/README.md

 ### Heroku Deployment
 1. Create a new app on the [Heroku website](https://www.heroku.com/#)
 2. Link your local git repo to the Heroku app
-    * Go to the Heroku app settings , find the Heroku GIt URL and copy it
+    * Go to the Heroku app settings , find the Heroku Git URL and copy it
-    * In your IDE use command git remote add heroku * paste heroku git url here*
+    * In your IDE use command git remote add heroku *paste heroku git url here*
 3. In your IDE create a requirements.txt file using the command pip3 freeze --local > requirements.txt
 4. Create a Procfile the the command echo web: python app.py > Procfile
 5. git add and git commit the new requirements and Procfile, then git push to GitHub